r3dacted42/sparrow-vps/README.md

 # sparrow vps
 spe final project

-a simple vps system to ease the deployment process for projects
+a simple vps system to ease the deployment process of projects